All products are independently selected by our editors. If you buy something, we may earn an affiliate commission.

 The Luxury Experience of Attending

 An invitation to London Fashion Week is a marker of status.
-Front-row seats are usually reserved for industry insiders, yet luxury hotels and concierge services sometimes create bespoke experiences that offer VIP access, backstage passes, and private event invitations.
+Front-row seats are typically reserved for industry insiders, buyers, and global press, yet luxury hotels and specialist concierge services can curate bespoke itineraries that include private viewings, invitation-only presentations, and access to carefully orchestrated dinners.

-London’s finest hotels provide the backdrop to the week, with many playing host to designers, editors, and celebrities.
-Claridge’s in Mayfair is synonymous with fashion, while The Connaught and The Berkeley offer style and discretion for those seeking privacy.
+London’s finest hotels provide the backdrop to the week, with many playing host to designers, editors, and international guests.
+Claridge’s in Mayfair remains synonymous with fashion heritage, while The Connaught and The Berkeley offer a quieter, more discreet interpretation of luxury.

 Events Beyond the Catwalk